 While some filmmakers have preferred treating actors like cattle, Haynes is more respectful of actors as individual talents with different methods and approaches.
-Sort of a continuation of the learning by doing idea, he talks about directing actors in the below quote from a 2011 issue of Interview magazine.
+Sort of a continuation of the idea of learning by doing, he talks about directing actors in the below quote from a 2011 issue of Interview magazine.
 His interviewer?
 Kate Winslet, star of his Mildred Pierce miniseries.

 “I don’t think it’s until you learn, until you work with nonprofessionals, and get good stuff out of that process that I think you really understand the whole range of what’s possible and how there is no single style of acting.
 And there is no single approach that actors take to their craft.
 And the best thing you learn is that you have to really listen and respect each actor’s own process and own method, and that takes a kind of delicate, you know, non-imposing patience and openness, I think, to get the very best out of the people you work with.”